 Andres Florez, GIS + Data Management

 Andres Florez holds a Master of Science in Human Geography.
 He has studied the impact of development programs in a highly vulnerable area of Colombia in South America.
 He brings experience creating and managing Geographic Information Systems, as well as quantitative and qualitative research experience.
-He has worked in different facets of the nonprofit arena, from economic development to faith based organizations.
+He has worked in different facets of the nonprofit arena, including economic development and faith based organizations.
 Andres’s work and education are grounded in the belief that every single person is deserving of access to the same opportunities.
-His family includes his wife Hannah and three young children.
+He is married to his high school sweetheart Hannah and they are the proud parents of three beautiful children.